-When I was born my parents were unaware that HAE existed within our family – but as I was diagnosed it turned out that not only my father but also my grandmother have it and that my late great grandmother was suffering from this disease as well.
+When I was born my parents were unaware that HAE existed within our family – but as I was diagnosed it turned out that not only my father, sister and brother but also my grandmother have it and that my late great grandmother was suffering from this disease as well.

 How did your parents find out that you had a rare disease?